 MAAP is dedicated to heightening the critical, aesthetic and philosophical engagement with Australian and Asia-Pacific media art worldwide

 … an ongoing program of special international collaborations.
-In addition MAAP SPACE, gallery program features regular curated exhibitions of media art from Australia and the Asia Pacific region.
-MAAP Media Bank is an AV lending and support service to artists.
+In addition a rich history of exhibitions were held at MAAP SPACE, the gallery program that featured regular curated exhibitions of media art from Australia and the Asia Pacific region.
+MAAP Media Bank, AV lending and support service to artists, generated over 1.6 million AUD dollars of commercial hire value to support artists projects in its ten years of operation.

-For over 18 years, MAAP has supported, generated, exchanged and collaborated on hundreds of projects with major international partners in Australia and abroad.
+For 20 years, MAAP has supported, generated, exchanged and collaborated on hundreds of projects with major international partners in Australia and abroad.
 Our timeline provides a snapshot of this rich project history.

 MAAP has collaborated with gallery, museums, public institutions and in public art environments, including at the Museum of Modern Art, New York; Reuters Video Wall, Times Square, New York; National Art Museum of China; Singapore Art Museum; the China Millennium Monument Art Museum; Queensland Art Gallery; the State Library of Queensland; the Shanghai Library; the National Library of China; OCAT Shanghai; Guangdong Museum of Art; ArtSonje Center, Seoul and others.